MichelDeudon/formations/content/en/c/physique-chimie/superresolution.md

 In September 2019, after the [Series B fundraising with McKinsey and Co](https://www.cdpq.com/fr/actualites/communiques/element-ai-recueille-200m-ca-1514m-us-de-serie-b-pour-transformer-les), I was layed off, for economic reasons.
 One year later, [ServiceNow](https://techcrunch.com/2020/11/30/servicenow-is-acquiring-element-ai-the-canadian-startup-building-ai-services-for-enterprises/) acquired Element AI.
 Several colleagues experienced depression, as Manon Gruaz talks about in her talk [CTRL+ALT+DEPRESSION](https://www.youtube.com/watch?v=MN3D0uLEERU&ab_channel=GDGFrance) at DevFest de Nantes 2022.

-### From low to high resolution

-{{< figure src="super-resolution/img3.png" caption="Deudon, Michel, Alfredo Kalaitzis, Israel Goytom, Md Rifat Arefin, Zhichao Lin, Kris Sankaran, Vincent Michalski, Samira E. Kahou, Julien Cornebise, and Yoshua Bengio.
-HighRes-net: Multi Frame Super Resolution by Recursive Fusion. [arxiv preprint arXiv:2002.06460 (2020)](https://arxiv.org/abs/2002.06460).
-Design by [Manon Gruaz](https://manongruaz.com/).">}}

-Without taking into account the real costs, the complexity of the algorithms, the consumption of the models, AI research helps gain 1% with 10 to 100 times more energy.
-On the example of the [European Space Agency competition](https://kelvins.esa.int/proba-v-super-resolution/leaderboard/results),
-- Baseline without AI. rating 1.0
-- Model without AI. score 0.95 @ledzeppelin
-- [HighResNet](https://arxiv.org/abs/2002.06460). score 0.94 @rarefin (logarithmic complexity)
-- DeepSUM. score 0.94 @superpip (linear complexity, 1st in 2019)
-- TR-MISM. score 0.93 (quadratic complexity, 1st in 2022)

 ## From Proba-V to Sentinel-2

 With Brexit and the Covid, I returned to France.
 On 06/04/2020, the European Space Agency (ESA) launched a competition on the use of satellite images in connection with the COVID-19 crisis.
-Each week, a prize of €1,000 was awarded.
+Each week, a prize of €1,000 was awarded and the winners had to opportunity to scaleup.

-> <i>My goal was to reveal more details from public imagery to raise awareness of the marine environment and its protection.</i> Venise sans les bateaux.
-[Cnes.fr](https://spacegate.cnes.fr/fr/covid-19-venise-sans-les-bateaux) May 6, 2020.

-The idea finished [3rd in the final ranking](https://medium.com/sentinel-hub/race-upscaling-competition-results-8a339bb8c942), and was therefore not retained, only the first two projects have been selected for the final dashboard for the European Commission.
-The favorite project was developed by Henrik Fisser at the end of his internship at Brockmann Consult, with the help of [Euro Data Cube](https://github.com/hfisser/Truck_Detection_Sentinel2_COVID19/commit/48bc8ab4cc431d8a044093cbd8c0385aff5511be), partner organizations of the competition for ESA (conflicts of interest?).
+My proof of concept finished [3rd in the final ranking](https://medium.com/sentinel-hub/race-upscaling-competition-results-8a339bb8c942), and was therefore not retained, only the first two projects have been selected for the final dashboard for the European Commission.
+The favorite project was developed by Henrik Fisser at the end of his internship at Brockmann Consult, partner organization of the competition for ESA (potential conflict of interests).

-My idea and algorithms were initially motivated by the United Nations Decade of Ocean Science for Sustainable Development (2021-2030, [UNESCO](https://fr.unesco.org/ocean-decade)) and the need to raise awareness / protect maritime areas and the Oceans, but Covid has diverted attention from ecological concerns.
+My idea and algorithms were initially motivated by the United Nations Decade of Ocean Science for Sustainable Development (2021-2030, [UNESCO](https://fr.unesco.org/ocean-decade)), the need to raise awareness of the marine environment and protect maritime areas and the Oceans, but Covid has diverted attention from ecological concerns.
 I ended up returning to studies in September 2020, at the College des Ingénieurs, to have a minimum source of income.

 {{< figure src="super-resolution/img4.png" caption="Venise sans les bateaux.
 [Cnes.fr](https://spacegate.cnes.fr/fr/covid-19-venise-sans-les-bateaux).
 May 6, 2020.">}}